G. I. Gurdjieff – a powerful and nonconformist spiritual master

 Law of Three

-It argues that anything that exists in manifestation is the result of the interaction of three forces called positive-active, negative-passive and neutral.
-Most often man is only aware of the existence of positive and negative forces and we ignore the existence of the third.
+He argues that everything that exists in manifestation is the result of the interaction of three forces called positive-active, negative-passive, and neutral.
+Most often man is only aware of the existence of positive and negative forces, and we ignore the existence of the third.

 Law of Seven